klouderone/kiwi-split/README.md

 ![Kiwi36 Full Res Outside Touched Up](https://github.com/user-attachments/assets/b3767477-0a5a-48e6-8ac1-671d68c05dcf)

 The Kiwi 36 split is the perfect split keyboard for absolute beginners, giving the freedom to use **3 kinds of switches**, while also being packed full of features such as **USB-C interconnect** and **battery support**!
-The Kiwi 36 is easy to build, having the option to use mostly through-hole components, and bigger pads for surface mount components.
+The Kiwi 36 is easy to build, having the option to use mostly **through-hole components**, and **bigger pads for surface mount components**.

 ## Features
 - Fully supported **Wired and Wireless** configurations